TOP

 We have eleven faculties and twenty-seven departments for bachelor's degrees, and eleven graduate schools for MA and PhD.
 We offer lectures covering a wide range of subjects, such as Japanese politics, law, economy, management, society, history, philosophy, culture, literature, art, media, international relations, international cooperation, environmental issues and science & technology.

-We have a Japanese language course which is divided into seven levels.
-Please note that this language course is compulsory for full-time students but optional for exchange students.
+We have a Japanese language course which is divided into seven levels for exchange students.
 You can improve reading, writing, listening and speaking effectively through quality learning.

 We are more than pleased to be a part of your academic journey and looking forward to meeting you in person at this beautiful campus!